 For my family, our move to Ecuador was to further our share in an international Bible work.
 Because of the humble attitude of the people we thoroughly enjoy our life in Ecuador and the work we do.
 So anyone looking to do volunteer or missionary work will find Ecuador a country of appreciative people who will value your work.

 During my time here I've also seen things that might entice others to want to live here...

 Many people thrive on the fast pace life common in most western countries.
 But we all love to relax and take a break from the pressure.

 In the States, I was getting migraines almost weekly.
-Stress of work and taking care of my family was so taxing.
-I haven't had a migraine in months!
+The stress of working two jobs and taking care of my family was so taxing.
+Since being back in Ecuador, I haven't had a migraine in months!
 Yeah!

 A move to Ecuador can be relatively inexpensive.
 Actually the moving itself is probably the biggest expense, since getting to Ecuador isn't usually cheap.
 But once you're here you'll find prices are very reasonable.

 For example, my family and I were recently discussing how "outrageous" rent is now.
 Compared to the $60 (US) we were spending each month back in 2004, $200 does seem steep.
 But when compared to what rent and house payments run in other parts of the world....well there's no comparison.

 Food prices are also comparatively low.
 Staples are very cheap.
 And eating out isn't bad either.
 A couple can easily go out to eat for under $10; just add a couple dollars more for two beers, if you like.

 Read a breakdown of my monthly expenses.